University of East Anglia

 - For the third consecutive year, students at the University of East Anglia have placed UEA in the top five mainstream English universities for overall student satisfaction and for satisfaction with the teaching they receive

 The KU Great Britain Direct Exchange Program (GBDX) is designed to stimulate and enrich the intellectual development of KU students through a direct experience in the British academic and cultural environment, promoting friendship with Great Britain and broadening international horizons.
 To realize this mission, KU has signed direct exchange agreements with eleven universities in Great Britain, which allow KU students to study for a semester or year abroad at greatly reduced costs.
 In exchange, British students from these same universities will study for a semester or year at KU.

 All universities offer year-long exchanges.
 Classes begin in late September or early October and finish in very late May or June.
 All universities offer generous vacation and travel times.

 The university admitted its first students in 1963 and now enrolls 13,000 students.
 The main campus is located three miles to the west of Norwich, in an area of outstanding beauty located on the slopes of the Yare Valley.
 UEA is particularly well known for its courses in Creative Writing and Literature, its School of Environmental Sciences, and for the spectacular Sainsbury Centre for Visual Arts.
-UEA's Study Abroad and Exchange Guide can be found here.
+For more information, check out the UEA's Study Abroad and Exchange Guide (.pdf).

 Students may earn up to 30 hours of KU credit for the year.
 Most disciplines are offered in the Humanities, Social Sciences, Natural Sciences, Engineering, Business, Education and Health Fields.
 Students are encouraged to visit each university's website to determine which university offers the best selection of courses to meet graduation requirements.
 Course catalogs are located in the Study Abroad & Global Engagement Resource Library.

 Courses and grades will be posted as KU equivalents on your KU transcript and grades will figure into your KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit and grades, and their application toward graduation.